yokolet/textblog/AddingOAuth.md

 Read [Setting Up Facebook Login](./SettingUpFacebookLogin.md) to learn how to setup OAuth by Facebook.

 This document focuses only on Rails side.
+The authentication sequence is called a server side flow.
+In this flow, the server will have `access_token` first.
 In another document, OAuth with React and GraphQL will be discussed.
+This another one is called client side flow.
+The ReactJS (client) will initiate the OAuth flow and have `access_token` first.

-Rails side OAuth implementation is, just in case, the server side wants to authenticate a user.
-This is mostly testing purpose.
+This app will use the client side OAuth flow.
+Rails side OAuth implementation is, just in case, the server side flow is needed to authenticate a user.
+So, the server side flow is mostly for testing purpose.

 1. Install OAuth related gems